RubyData/RubyData.github.io/index.md

 1. Developers who write opensource data tools for Rubyists.
 2. Users who use opensource data tools with their products written in Ruby.

-For such developers and users, RubyData provides places to collaborate with each other.
+For such developers and users, RubyData provides environments to try the tools and places to collaborate with each other.

 # Upcoming Events